Loading…

 No. Both involve infrared energy, but at very different wavelengths.
 Infrared sauna uses far infrared (7,000–14,000nm) that heats the body.
 Red light therapy uses red (660nm) and near infrared (850nm) that stimulate mitochondria without raising core temperature.
 The experiences and effects are distinct.

-Yes — they're complementary, not competing.
+Yes: they're complementary, not competing.
 Some studios recommend doing red light therapy first (when tissue is fresh) and sauna second.
 Others sequence the opposite way.
 Either works; what matters most is consistency over time.

-Red light therapy has the stronger evidence for skin: collagen production, wound healing, acne reduction, and anti-aging effects are well-documented at 660nm and 850nm wavelengths.
+Red light therapy has the stronger evidence for skin: collagen production, wound repair, acne reduction, and anti-aging effects are well-documented at 660nm and 850nm wavelengths.
 Infrared sauna improves circulation and can support skin health indirectly, but it isn't designed for the targeted photobiomodulation that drives visible skin changes.